 Ans: There are two ways to poll a file in OSB.

 Ans: We can use a database adapter to read/write data from the database.
-We can create a database adapter in Jdeveloper, import adapter JCA, WSDL & XSD files to OSB, and generate proxy or business service as per our requirement.
+We can create a database adapter in Jdeveloper, import adapter JCA, WSDL & XSD files to OSB, and generate a proxy or business service as per our requirement.

 Ans: To perform file listing in OSB, you need to create a file adapter with file listing operation in Jdeveloper and use that only.

-Ans: Message Flow is an OSB component that is part of proxy service.
+Ans: Message Flow is an OSB component that is part of the proxy service.
 We define our business logic in the message flow.

 Ans: Start Node comes by default in message flow once we create a proxy service.
 Every message flow should always have a start node and we can't delete the start node in the message flow.

-Ans: This action is used when we need to route the message to business service dynamically which means at design time we don't know to which business service we have to route the message and that is determined at run time.
+Ans: This action is used when we need to route the message to a business service dynamically which means at design time we don't know to which business service we have to route the message and that is determined at run time.